 - Polycystic ovary syndrome

-Acne, known medically as Acne Vulgaris, is a skin disease characterized by red spots on the surface and beneath the skin.
+Looking into acne scar removal is totally understandable for people who have suffered from acne.
+Known medically as Acne Vulgaris, it is a skin disease characterised by red spots on the surface and beneath the skin.
 This skin condition is caused by an excess of sebum, the oily substance produced by glands found at the base of hair follicles.
 When these glands produce too much sebum, the follicles become plugged with dead skin cells, debris, and P. acnes bacteria, resulting in spots and inflammation.
-With the right expertise, care, attention and the latest technologies many people see an improvement and reduction of acne and acne scarring.
+With the right expertise, care, attention and the latest technologies, many people see an improvement and reduction of acne and acne scarring.

+The importance of acne scar removal is only really understood by those who have suffered from acne during their life.
 For most people, acne is a temporary skin concern that goes away on its own at some stage in the early to mid-twenties.
 Yet, for others, particularly women, acne will continue as a persistent, relentless problem into adult life.
-What’s more, those who were afflicted with severe acne during adolescence or early adulthood may also have to live with a constant reminder in acne scarring.
-Acne and acne scarring can be controlled with carefully selected aesthetic treatments.
+Acne scarring can be controlled and treated with carefully selected aesthetic treatments.

-So how does acne develop?
+The most common type of acne is acne vulgaris.
+It usually shows up on the face, neck, shoulders, upper back, and chest.
+So, how does acne develop?
 The pores in our skin contain sebaceous glands, which produce oil that lubricates hair and skin.
 Most of the time, the sebaceous glands make the right amount of sebum.
-As the body begins to mature and develop, though, hormones stimulate the sebaceous glands to make more sebum. this leads to pores to become clogged with too many dead skin cells.
+As the body begins to mature and develop, though, hormones stimulate the sebaceous glands to produce more sebum.
+This leads to pores to become clogged with too many dead skin cells.
 Bacteria (especially one called Propionibacterium acnes) can then get trapped inside the pores and multiply.
 This causes swelling and redness — the start of acne.